dark-teal-coder/course-sololearn-sql/course-note-sololearn-sql.md

 #### Deleting Data

 You are manager in the supermarket.
-Here is the `products` table showing a field for each item, along with the ExpireDate with the count of days remaining before item expiration.
+Here is the `Products` table showing a field for each item, along with the ExpireDate with the count of days remaining before item expiration.

 <p align="center">
     <img src="./images/1060-22-02-a.png" alt="1060-22-02-a.png" width="50%" height="50%">